 “Saturn, or Hermes, holds a sickle in his right hand and a caduceus in his left hand.
 The sickle refers to Hermes’s Saturnine aspect which is associated with Death or Limitation, and in life with resignation and with futile, useless repetition and suffering.
 Psychologically what is most leaden and fixed is the most valuable source for the work.
 The caduceus, according to myth, gave Hermes the power to touch others and put them into a dream state.”

-The caduceus is akin to a magician’s wand, and in my drawing of The Make Believer it induces the rabbit and raccoon into a dream state.
-Like Saturn, the god of time, this hidden magician makes us play the same stories over and over again, in one form or another until we finally notice.
+The caduceus is akin to a magician’s wand, and in my drawing of The Believer it induces the rabbit and raccoon into a dream state.
+Like Saturn, the god of time, this hidden magician sets the stage of our reality, whether it's a magical one or one where we suffer.

 “The symbol in the alembic is a little dragon who appears to be submitting to a naked boy, meaning that the spirit of youth is working on it.
 He is pouring in the mouth of the dragon the prima material necessary to begin the alchemical opus.
 The dragon is a young one - threat of madness but also unchanneled vitality, symbolizing a return to the beginning, to a natural not-yet-developed or differentiated instinctual potential.
 This return corresponds to less differentiated states that are not to be confused with a return to a developmental experience of infancy.”